 Your uploaded content is used for analysis only and is not shared with other users.
 FaithGPT's privacy practices apply to all content submitted to DoctrineGuard.
 If you are working with sensitive material like unpublished sermons or academic work, your content remains yours.

-The difference is purpose and design.
-ChatGPT is a general-purpose language model optimized for broad satisfaction.
 A study Bible or commentary helps you understand a passage.
 DoctrineGuard helps you verify whether your use of a passage is faithful to what it actually says.
 They serve different functions and work well together.
 Use your study Bible to prepare.
 Use DoctrineGuard to verify that what you prepared handles Scripture accurately.

 What This Comes Down To